github/gh-gei/README.md

 > GEI is in a public beta for GitHub Enterprise Cloud.

 ## Using the GEI CLI
-There are 2 separate CLIs that we ship:
+There are 2 separate CLIs that we ship as extensions for the official [GitHub CLI](https://github.com/cli/cli#installation):
+- `gh gei` - Run migrations between GitHub products
-- `gh gei` - Intended for running migrations from anywhere supported to GitHub.
+- `gh ado2gh` - Run migrations from Azure DevOps to GitHub
-- `ado2gh` - Extends the basic migration support in `gh gei` to include extra commands such as re-wiring Azure Pipelines and configure Azure Boards integration post-migration.

-To use `ado2gh` download the latest version from the [Releases](https://github.com/github/gh-gei/releases/latest) in this repo.

 To use `gh gei` first install the latest [GitHub CLI](https://github.com/cli/cli#installation), then run the command
 >`gh extension install github/gh-gei`

+To use `gh ado2gh` first install the latest [GitHub CLI](https://github.com/cli/cli#installation), then run the command
+>`gh extension install github/gh-ado2gh`

-We update the gei extension frequently, to ensure you're using the latest version run this command on a regular basis:
+We update the extensions frequently, so make sure you update them on a regular basis:
 >`gh extension upgrade github/gh-gei`

 To see the available commands and options run:

->`ado2gh --help`

 >`gh gei --help`